St. Louis Criminal Defense Attorneys

 Contact A Proven Criminal Defense Firm In St. Louis

 Being arrested or charged with a crime is a frightening experience no one should have to face alone – and the arrest is just the beginning.
-Consequences of a criminal conviction could impact your life far into the future.
+The consequences of a criminal conviction could impact your life far into the future.

 Our criminal defense lawyers at Rogers Sevastianos & Bante LLP in St. Louis have handled a wide range of cases in Missouri, Illinois and across the nation.
 Our satisfied clients range from individuals facing DUI charges to high-profile individuals and CEOs of corporations charged with white collar criminal charges.